MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 ms.topic: reference
 ms.date: 10/30/2019
 ---
-# MS-TDS clients and Kusto
+# MS-TDS clients and Azure Data Explorer

-Kusto implements TDS-compliant endpoints for MS-SQL clients.
+Azure Data Explorer implements TDS-compliant endpoints for MS-SQL clients.
 Compatibility is on the protocol level.
-Any library or application that can connect to the SQL Azure database with Azure Active Directory (AAD) authentication, will work with the Azure Data Explorer server.
-Therefore, you can use the Azure Data Explorer server domain name like it was the SQL Azure server.
+Any library or application that can connect to the SQL Azure database with Azure Active Directory (Azure AD) authentication, will work with the Azure Data Explorer server.
+Therefore, you can use the server domain name like it was the SQL Azure server.

-Kusto implements a subset of the T-SQL and a subset of the SQL server emulation.
-For more information, see [known issues](./sqlknownissues.md) for differences between the SQL Server's implementation of T-SQL and Kusto's.
+Azure Data Explorer implements a subset of the T-SQL and a subset of the SQL server emulation.
+For more information, see [known issues](./sqlknownissues.md) for differences between the SQL Server's implementation of T-SQL and Azure Data Explorer's.

 ## .NET SQL client

-Kusto supports Azure Active Directory (AAD) authentication for SQL clients.
+Azure Data Explorer supports Azure AD authentication for SQL clients.
 For more information, see [.NET SQL Client (user authentication)](./aad.md#net-sql-client-user) and [.NET SQL Client (application authentication)](./aad.md#net-sql-client-application)

 ## JDBC

-The Microsoft JDBC driver can be used to connect to Kusto with Azure Active Directory (AAD) authentication.
+The Microsoft JDBC driver can be used to connect to Azure Data Explorer with Azure AD authentication.

 Create an application to use one of the versions of *mssql-jdbc* JAR and *adal4j* JAR, and all their dependencies.
 For example,